-- Consultations of other evaluation and management code on the same day as an anesthesia administration are not payable.
-Consultations provided the day before anesthesia services are payable separately when prior authorization is obtained. - Daily pain management following surgery is not a covered expense.
+- Consultations of other evaluation and management code on the same day as an anesthesia administration are not payable. - Daily pain management following surgery is not a covered expense.

 Certified Registered Nurse Anesthetists (CRNA) are reimbursed at 100% of the AHCCCS fee schedule.